undeadinu/Front-End-Wizard/README.md

 - :books: [getHead](https://gethead.info/) - A guide to `<head>` elements
 - :books: [You should use html form validation](https://pageclip.co/blog/2018-02-20-you-should-use-html5-form-validation.html) - Reference and guide about html form validation
-- :globe_with_meridians: [Code guide by Mdo](http://codeguide.co/) - A HTML and CSS code guide for better structure
+- :globe_with_meridians: [Code guide by Mdo](http://codeguide.co/) - An HTML and CSS code guide for better structure
 - :globe_with_meridians: [HTML5Pattern](http://html5pattern.com/) - HTML5Pattern is a source of regularly used Input-Patterns.
 - :globe_with_meridians: [srishash](https://www.srihash.org/) - SRI Hash generator